Central Park Tower: Financing difficulties

-Extell took out a $300 million mortgage from The Blackstone Group on the land in mid-2012.
-The new mortgage allowed Extell to repay a $250 million loan from HSBC on the site's existing properties.
+Meanwhile, Extell attempted to secure additional funding, and Barnett returned to Tel Aviv to look for more financing from Israeli investors, He had to raise $1.1 billion, but banks were increasingly reluctant to give loans to luxury developments.
 In June 2016, Extell announced it was seeking to raise $190 million in financing for the tower from foreign investors through the EB-5 visa program.
-The company had previously raised $400 million by selling the retail portion to Nordstrom and another $300 million by issuing bonds on the Tel Aviv Stock Exchange.
-Around the same time, Extell also brought in the Shanghai Municipal Investment Group (SMI) as an additional equity investor for roughly $300 million.
-Though the Blackstone loan had faced maturation in August 2016, Extell used the extra cash to repay $50 million of the loan and extend the maturity on the remainder, to December 9, 2016.
+Extell raised that amount mainly from Chinese investors, who each paid $500,000 in exchange for a green card that allowed them to become U.S. lawful permanent residents.
+Extell also brought in the Shanghai Municipal Investment Group (SMI) as an additional equity investor for roughly $300 million.
+Though the Blackstone loan had faced maturity in August 2016, Extell used the extra cash to repay $50 million of the loan and extend the maturity on the remainder, to December 9, 2016.

 Even after the additional capital was secured, Extell still needed to receive a loan of roughly $1 billion by May 2017, or SMI could exercise a put option to force Extell to repay SMI's equity investment with interest.
-Additionally, the interest rate on Extell's bonds on the Tel Aviv Stock Exchange rose from 6 to 16 percent, effectively turning them into junk bonds.
-If Extell defaulted on Blackstone's loan, its interest rate would increase from 8 to 14 percent, but Blackstone was only willing to grant Extell a one-week extension on its land loan to December 17.
+Despite banks' reluctance to give Extell money, author Katherine Clarke wrote that Extell likely would have been able to repay the loan in full.
+The $1 billion funding need amounted to about 2000 $/ft2, whereas units at the neighboring 220 Central Park South were being sold at four times that amount.
+Concurrently, the interest rate on Extell's bonds on the Tel Aviv Stock Exchange had risen from 6 to 16 percent, effectively turning them into junk bonds, and Israeli investors expressed concerns that the project might be abandoned.
+If Extell defaulted on Blackstone's loan, its interest rate would increase from 8 to 14 percent.
+However, Blackstone was only willing to grant Extell a one-week extension on its land loan to December 17.
 The day the land loan was due, Extell closed a new $235 million bridge loan with JPMorgan Chase and hedge funds Fortress Investment Group and Baupost Group to repay Blackstone.